Skip to content

 • Concentration risk: Some REITs focus on specific geographic regions or property types, increasing concentration risk

 • CFD trading risks: For leveraged CFD positions, losses can exceed your initial deposit due to leverage.
 This applies to professional clients only.
-Retail clients benefit from negative balance protection.
+Retail clients benefit from negative balance protection

-Five global REITs to consider
+Five global REITs to consider in 2026

 Our selection focuses on REITs that offer attractive dividend yields and operate in markets with potential for recovery or growth.
 The analysis includes both fundamental metrics and technical considerations.